azmul-ml/javascript-learning/Day_01_JS_Data_Types/README.md

 **let doesn't hoist ??**

-`let` doesn't mean in a good way but it's inaccurate. `let` and `const` still hoist but these hoist differently
+`let` doesn't hoist meant in a good way but it's inaccurate. `let` and `const` still hoist but these hoist differently

 1. `let` and `const` hoist on block scope
 2. Using `var` when it creates a variable during compile time of a scope it says scope here is variable named `anyThingYouDeclared` and also initialize it to `undefined`